90 (number)

 90 (ninety) is the natural number following 89 and preceding 91.

 In the English language, the numbers 90 and 19 are often confused, as they sound very similar.
 When carefully enunciated, they differ in which syllable is stressed: 19 /naɪnˈtiːn/ vs 90 /ˈnaɪnti/.
-However, in dates such as 1999, and when contrasting numbers in the teens and when counting, such as 17, 18, 19, the stress shifts to the first syllable: 19 /ˈnaɪntiːn/.

 In mathematics

-Ninety is a pronic number as it is the product of 9 and 10, and along with 12 and 56, one of only a few pronic numbers whose digits in decimal are also successive.
+90 is a pronic number as it is the product of 9 and 10, and along with 12 and 56, one of only a few pronic numbers whose digits in decimal are also successive.
 90 is divisible by the sum of its base-ten digits, which makes it the thirty-second Harshad number.